-Kyra Brown had been working at Youth United for Community Action (YUCA), a social justice and environmental justice organization, when her supervisor suggested the Community Advocates Leadership Academy (CALA).
+Kyra Brown had been working at Youth United for Community Action (YUCA), a social justice and environmental justice organization, when her supervisor suggested the Green Foothills Leadership Program.
 “Oh, hey look.
 Is this something you’re interested in?” she quotes.
-“I had never heard of CALA, but when I saw the words ‘community advocates,’ I was like, ‘sure.’
+“I had never heard of the program, but when I saw the words ‘community advocates,’ I was like, ‘sure.’
 I had a feeling that it was something I’d be interested in, based on the title.”
-And so Kyra joined the Leadership Academy’s 2018 cohort.
+And so Kyra joined the Leadership Program’s 2018 cohort.

-“I gained an understanding about environmental issues that was maybe different than the way I understood them,” she says of her experience at the Leadership Academy.
+“I gained an understanding about environmental issues that was maybe different than the way I understood them,” she says of her experience in the Leadership Program.
 Her earlier experience organizing with YUCA had been more confrontational, fighting toxic waste dumps or unjust tenant evictions, for example.
-But in CALA and in her work on the East Palo Alto Planning Commission, she learned that while some community campaigns require confrontation because the injustice is so glaring, others require a different approach when the injustice is a bit more nuanced.
+But in the Leadership Program and in her work on the East Palo Alto Planning Commission, she learned that while some community campaigns require confrontation because the injustice is so glaring, others require a different approach when the injustice is a bit more nuanced.
 “There are so many complex factors involved in a development project; it’s not always as simple as ‘build somewhere else’ or ‘yes’ or ‘no.’ There are some negotiables and some nonnegotiables.
 The community has leverage.”

 Getting a good community benefits agreement should involve asking the community.
 Yet when Kyra asked city staff how developers engage the community, she was told that it was entirely up to the developer.
-In addition, Kyra discovered that at the time, the city did not have a public and comprehensive list on the city’s website, available for residents of upcoming developments.
+In addition, Kyra discovered that at the time, the city did not have a public and comprehensive list of upcoming developments on the city’s website, available for residents.
 Staff’s reply was simply, “Oh yeah, we should make that.”
 So Kyra fought to create a pre-application process that requires developers to map out a community engagement strategy that includes notifying the community and holding multiple community meetings before the planning commission considers a developer’s proposal.